-Dr. Lawrence is Associate Provost of Education and Research at Parker University, Dr. Lawrence was previously the Senior Director for the Center for Teaching and Learning and interim Senior Director for Continuing Education and Events at Palmer College of Chiropractic, and before that was a member of the research department.
-Prior to coming to Palmer College, Dr. Lawrence spent 23 years at National University of Health Sciences, leaving that institution as a dean of one of its 3 colleges.
+Dr. Dana Lawrence is the Associate Provost of Education and Research at Parker University.
+Dr. Lawrence was previously the Senior Director of the Center for Teaching and Learning and interim Senior Director for Continuing Education and Events at Palmer College of Chiropractic.
+Before that, he was a member of the research department.
+Prior to coming to Palmer College, Dr. Lawrence spent 23 years at the National University of Health Sciences, leaving the institution as a dean of one of its three colleges.

-He is past editor for several professional scientific journals for the chiropractic profession, including the Journal of Manipulative and Physiological Therapeutics, Journal of Chiropractic Medicine, Journal of Chiropractic Humanities, and Journal of Sports Chiropractic and Rehabilitation.
-He recently held appointment as the editor for the Chiropractic Journal of Australia and is currently editor for the Journal of Contemporary Chiropractic.
-As a founding member of the Chiropractic Research Journal Editor’s Council, Dr. Lawrence helped to elevate the profession’s understanding of the issues involved in ethical biomedical publication and to set standards governing that publication.
+He is the past editor of several professional, scientific journals for the chiropractic profession, including the Journal of Manipulative and Physiological Therapeutics, Journal of Chiropractic Medicine, Journal of Chiropractic Humanities, and Journal of Sports Chiropractic and Rehabilitation.
+He recently held an appointment as the editor of the Chiropractic Journal of Australia and is currently the editor of the Journal of Contemporary Chiropractic.
+As a founding member of the Chiropractic Research Journal Editor’s Council, Dr. Lawrence helped to elevate the profession’s understanding of the issues involved in the ethical biomedical publications and to set standards governing that publication.